ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 ```

 This example shows that all users from `concept_users_class_1` can view the entire knowledge base besides the structure describing users from `concept_users_class_2`.

+### How to specify permissions to structures that are not exist during KB build?